lingdoc/taggedPBC/README.md

 ## Aims and Description of the repository

-The aim of this repository is to provide a baseline dataset of parallel annotated corpora for crosslinguistic investigations.
-As annotations are improved it is hoped that this will support more detailed comparisons and linguistic insights.
+The main aim of this repository is to provide a baseline dataset of parallel annotated corpora for crosslinguistic investigations.
+A secondary aim is to allow for ongoing annotation of corpora to support NLP for low-resource languages.
+As annotations are improved it is hoped that this will allow for more detailed comparisons and linguistic insights.

 The three folders in this repository contain corpus data and scripts to run various analyses.